ivanaslamov/mz-hack-day-2022/sample_project/README.md

+# Flink notes

+after running `dbt run` topic name needs to be updated in the Flink application

 # Taking off with Materialize, Redpanda and dbt

 This is a sample project with enough plumbing to spin up an end-to-end analytics pipeline using Materialize, Redpanda and dbt to explore real-time data.